-The highly figured mahogany banjo shaped case with ebony strung edge with moulded break arch top and turned brass finial.
+The highly figured and patinated mahogany banjo shaped case with ebony strung edge with swanneck top surmounted by an original brass urn finial top.

-The round 6 inch dial is signed by the maker Dolland London and has the characteristic states of the weather which are graduated from 28 inches stormy up to 31 inches very dry.
+The round 6 inch dial is signed by the maker Dollond London and has the characteristic states of the weather which are graduated from 28 inches Stormy up to 31 inches Very Dry.

-The trunk has a hygrometer dial at the top with thermometer below and levelling dial at the bottom of the case with delicate foliate decoration to the centre.
+The trunk has a hygrometer dial at the top with a central thermometer below and levelling dial at the bottom of the case with delicate foliate decoration to the centre.

 Height: 37 ¾ in (96 cm) including top finial